 Abstract.
 This paper develops a nonparametric identification approach for causal effects of an endogenous macroeconomic variable on microeconomic outcomes.
 The key assumption is the existence of an exogenous variable that shifts responsiveness to the variable of interest without shifting responsiveness to other macroeconomic time series.
 We apply the approach to study the effect of health care policy uncertainty (HCPU) on households’ portfolio choice using health shocks to capture cross-sectional heterogeneity.
 Under the additional assumption of risk averse agents, our approach provides an informative bound on the average causal effect of HCPU.
 The empirical results highlight HCPU as an important determinant of households’ financial behavior, and showcase substantial heterogeneity in HCPU effects across varying unexpected changes to health.

-ddml: Double/debiased machine learning in Stata (arXiv; Code) with Achim Ahrens, Christian B Hansen, Mark E Schaffer.
-R&R at the Stata Journal.
+ddml: Double/debiased machine learning in Stata (arXiv; Stata package; R package) with Achim Ahrens, Christian B Hansen, Mark E Schaffer.
+Accepted at the Stata Journal.

 Abstract.
 We introduce the package ddml for Double/Debiased Machine Learning (DDML) in Stata.
 Estimators of causal parameters for five different econometric models are supported, allowing for flexible estimation of causal effects of endogenous variables in settings with unknown functional forms and/or many exogenous variables. ddml is compatible with many existing supervised machine learning programs in Stata.
 We recommend using DDML in combination with stacking estimation which combines multiple machine learners into a final predictor.
 We provide Monte Carlo evidence to support our recommendation.